Cost of Travel in Colombia: Our 6 Month Budget in Medellin

 - Santa Fe $6.50 round trip per person – $13 total

-We live in Envigado, the very south of the city, and to get to Poblado by taxi the cost usually about $4, and to get to the city center it’s closer to $7.
+We live in Envigado, the very south of the city, and to get from Envigado to Poblado by taxi costs around $4 and getting t to the city center is closer to $7.
 These numbers below are complete estimates.

 - Day to day taxis I have no idea.
 Maybe $60 per month?